whorvath2/um_mcc_ui/README.md

 ## Description

 The purpose of this application is to provide an easy means of calculating the cost of one or more University of Michigan staff attending any particular meeting.
-By choosing meeting attendees and entering the meeting's length, the user can see the actual cost of the meeting in terms of how much the university is spending to have the attendees there.
+By choosing meeting attendees and entering the meeting's length, the user can see the actual cost of the meeting in terms of how much the University is spending on their salaries to have the attendees there.

 ## Inspiration